Tomass-Sousa/Cyberia-Trading-Indicator/README.md

-**A versatile technical indicator for TradingView**, integrating key components such as:
+**A versatile technical indicator for TradingView**, integrating key components such as
 - Exponential Moving Averages (EMAs)
 - Bollinger Bands
 - RSI